 Almost anyone who needs corrective eyewear may be able to wear contact lenses.
-Jan Dao, OD, and her optometry team at InFocus Vision, with offices in Fort Worth and Cedar Hill, Texas, specialize in contact lens prescription and care and can fit you with a perfect pair to improve your vision and your look.
+Trang Dao, OD, and her optometry team at InFocus Vision, with offices in Fort Worth and Cedar Hill, Texas, specialize in contact lens prescription and care and can fit you with a perfect pair to improve your vision and your look.
 Call today or schedule your contact lens examination using the online booking button.

 In order to get the best fit and vision correction, the optometrists at InFocus Vision require anyone who wants to get contact lenses to undergo a special examination.
 This exam not only tests your vision but also measures your eye surface to determine the size and type of contact that’s best for you.

 Additionally, your optometrist may also do a tear film evaluation to make sure your eyes produce enough tears so you can comfortably wear contact lenses.

 What are the different types of contact lenses?

 Before prescribing your contact lenses, you and your optometrist will determine the type of contact lens that best suits you based on your eye health, vision, and lifestyle.

 Daily wear contact lenses must be removed before you go to bed.

 Extended wear lenses can be left in for extended periods of time, even while you’re sleeping.
 These types of lenses can generally be worn for up to seven days before you need to take them out.